 This is the snoball stand you’ll find most often featured at all of the local festivals, where Plum Street can always be counted on to provide some of the best snoballs in the city to some of the hungriest and hottest guests at the fests.
 Located Uptown near Carrollton Ave and Tulane and Loyola Universities, Plum St is a favorite and standard tradition for snoball lovers young and old alike.

 In the thick of the summer, you can’t savor the flavors to cure your sweet tooth better than snoballs in New Orleans.
-Try any of these local snowy hotspots, and you’ll be glad you included at least one on your trip to New Orleans.
+Try any of these local snowy hotspots, and you’ll be glad you included at least one on your trip.